 The medical device manufacturer will occasionally require to access and control the device to, for example, download a firmware update or to re-program the device.

-Pre-conditions (if any)
+Pre-conditions

 In this use case the user (e.g. patient) is assumed to be wearing a medical device that operates as a Sleepy Node.
 However, other similar use cases may involve a medical device that has been surgically implanted within the user, which places an even higher degree of emphasis on its power conservation characteristics.
 The device has been provisioned for communication using the oneM2M System and is capable of establishing a data connection for communicating with the MDMMS.

-Triggers (if any)
+Triggers

 A variety of triggers might be associated with the overall use case: